braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 ### iOS

-Regardless of the response to the foreground push opt-in prompt, users receive a background push token if you have "Remote Notifications" enabled in Xcode.
-This allows you to send silent push to the device.
+Regardless of if a user accepts the foreground push opt-in prompt, you will still be able to send background push if you have "Remote Notifications" enabled in Xcode, and your app calls [[registerForRemoteNotifications()](https://developer.apple.com/documentation/uikit/uiapplication/1623078-registerforremotenotifications).

 If your app is provisionally authorized or if the user has opted into push, they receive a foreground push token as well, allowing you to send them all types of push.
 Within Braze, we consider a user on iOS who is foreground push enabled to be "push enabled", either explicitly (app-level) or provisionally (device-level).